Anthropology

 This course is an introduction to forensic science lab procedures and crime scene investigation.
 Students will practice the techniques and methods used by crime scene investigators and forensic scientists to evaluate, document, and collect biological and physical evidence.

-This course explores the application of standard, scientific, anthropological techniques to identify human remains and to assist in the detection of a crime.
+This course explores the application of standard scientific and anthropological techniques to identify human remains and to assist in the detection of a crime.
 It introduces a basic overview of the fields of forensic anthropology and human osteology.
 Focus is on the techniques used to make estimates of age, sex, ancestry, and stature; recovery techniques; and the procedures used in the medico-legal framework.

 This course offers specialized study opportunities for students who wish to pursue projects not included in the regular curriculum.
 Students are accepted only by a written project proposal approved by the discipline prior to enrollment.